-In this four-week class led by author Dipika Mukherjee (Thunder Demons; Shambala Junction), you will write your own short fiction on the theme of migration and what it means to integrate into a new culture.
+In this six-week class led by author Dipika Mukherjee (Ode to Broken Things; Shambala Junction), you will write your own short fiction on the theme of migration and what it means to integrate into a new culture.
 Guided by important literary examples, discussions will center on themes and craft, with a special focus on developing a strong ending and beginning, and writing effective dialogue.

 Week 1: A Sense of Place & Plot.
 The first pair of stories by Ernest Hemingway and Maya Angelou juxtapose the voice of expatriate Americans abroad with African-Americans in the South fighting for equal rights.

 Week 2: Writing from Family Life.
 Jhumpa Lahiri and Akhil Sharma both explore the concept of kinship and how Asian familial ties adapt to migration and assimilation.

 Week 3: Dialogue, Dialect & Finding a Voice.
 Junot Diaz and Amy Tan shine their light on two very different American migrant communities, but both of these stories show us the tensions in what is said as well as left unsaid.

 Week 4: Sex and Other Taboos: Margaret Atwood and Lauren Groff write about women and sexuality in strikingly different stories.

 Week 5: Imagery and Iconography.
 In both Steven Millhauser’s and Alyssa Wong’s short stories, ubiquitous religious and sociocultural objects steer the stories into brilliant and sinister endings.

 Week 6: Editing a Draft of Your Short Story (Workshop)